Harp seal: Migration and vagrancy

-Harp seals are strongly migratory, the northwest population regularly moves up to 4000 km northeast outside of the breeding season; one individual was located off the north Norwegian coast, 4640 km east northeast of its tagging location.
+Harp seals are strongly migratory: the northwest population regularly moves up to 4000 km northeast outside of the breeding season, and one individual was located off the north Norwegian coast, 4640 km east northeast of its tagging location.
 Their navigational accuracy is high, with good eyesight an important factor.
-They are occasionally found as vagrants, south of their normal range.
+They are occasionally found as vagrants south of their normal range.
 In Great Britain, a total of 31 vagrants were recorded between 1800 and 1988.

-More recently, they reached Lindisfarne in Northumberland in September 1995, and the Shetland Islands in 1987.
+Harp seals reached Lindisfarne in Northumberland in September 1995, and the Shetland Islands in 1987.
 The latter was linked to a mass movement of harp seals into Norwegian waters; by mid-February 1987, 24,000 were reported drowned in fishing nets and perhaps 30,000 (about 10% of the world population) had invaded fjords as far south as Oslo.
 The animals were emaciated, likely due to commercial fishing causing competition for the seals' prey.

 Harp seals can strand on Atlantic coasts, often in warmer months, due to dehydration and parasite load.
-In March 2020, a harp seal was spotted near Salvo, North Carolina.
-Harp seals often consume snow to stay hydrated, but in mild winters may not have enough available.
+In March 2020, a harp seal was seen near Salvo, North Carolina.
+Harp seals often consume snow to stay hydrated, but may not have enough available during mild winters.
 Several centers are active in seal rescue and rehabilitation, including IFAW, NOAA, and the New England Aquarium.
 Harp seals are protected by the Marine Mammal Protection Act in the United States.

 Sealing

 All three populations are hunted commercially, mainly by Canada, Norway, Russia and Greenland.

-In Canada, commercial hunting season is from November 15 to May 15.
+In Canada, commercial hunting season is from 15 November to 15 May.
 Most sealing occurs in late March in the Gulf of St. Lawrence, and during the first or second week of April off Newfoundland, in an area known as "the Front".
 This peak spring period is generally what is referred to as the "Canadian seal hunt".
 Hunting Canadian whitecoats has been banned since 1987.
-Since 2000, harp seals that are targeted during the hunt are often found to be less than a year old, known as "beaters".
-In 2006, the St. Lawrence hunt officially started on March 25 due to thin ice caused by the year's milder temperatures.
+Since 2000, harp seals that are targeted during the hunt are often found to be "beaters" less than a year old.
+In 2006, the St. Lawrence hunt officially started on 25 March due to thin ice caused by the year's milder temperatures.
 Inuit living in the region hunt mainly for food and, to a lesser extent, commerce.

 In 2019, the Department of Fisheries and Oceans estimated sustainable harvest levels for the next five years.
 The identified annual Canadian Total Allowable Catch (TAC) levels were 425,000 assuming harvest age structures of 95% young of the year (YOY).
 In 2016, 66,800 harp seals and 1,612 grey seals were harvested in Atlantic Canada.

 In 2005, the Independent Veterinarians' Working Group (IVWG) recommended a three-step process for hunters to kill the seals with little or no pain for the seals, as long as the process is completed in rapid succession.
 The process is as follows: